 Wonder at the waterways

 The mighty Darling River and Menindee Lakes are a nature haven, flush with birdlife that live around this vital water source.
-Soak in the golden afternoon light that washes the river aglow on a two-hour sunset tour with River Lady Tours, or book a one-hour morning tour to see wildlife at its most serene.
+Soak in the golden afternoon light that washes the river aglow on a two-hour sunset tour with, or book a one-hour morning tour to see wildlife at its most serene.
 The boat has capacity for up to 20 people, and tours are an immersive way to study local sea birds flying past or the ghostly river red gums that line this important waterway.

 See outback beauty through a lens